Your Ultimate Hot Tub Buying Guide

 Hot Tub Insulation

 You can read a lot about this online if you want to.
-There are many ways to insulate a hot tub (we even chipped in with this article, which outlines it in some detail).
+There are many ways to insulate a hot tub.
 In practice, we find that people just want to know if it is insulated.
-In that case, the answer is clearly yes.
-We have been in business for 40 years in Canada – if our products weren’t well insulated, we wouldn’t be in business by now.
+In our case, the answer is clearly yes.
+We have been in business for 40 years in chilly Canada – if our products weren’t well insulated, we wouldn’t be in business by now.
+One question to ask is if the hot tub can be sold in California.
+That state has the toughest standards for energy efficiency, so if it can't, you can do better (all of Hydropool's products can and are sold there).

 Hot Tub Colors

 Curiously, we find this isn’t a big issue for most customers either: We find most are able to find a color choice they like among what’s offered.
 Hot tubs generally come in neutrals: greys, blacks, browns (as well as mixes, like greyish brown).
 The acrylics range from browns to whites to greys to blacks with brown to champagne.
 A few companies still offer some old-school blues and teals (Hydropool doesn’t).
-White and silvers are in style right now, with greyish brown cabinets, we find, but darker cabinets have slowly increased in recent years.
+White and silvers are in style right now, with matte looks starting to trickle in.
+We have also found that darker cabinets have slowly increased in recent years.
 Your choice here: Many companies do not charge extra for special colors, but some do.

 Steps are a must – unless your hot tub is sunk in the ground, you’re not going to want to bellyflop into it more than twice, we predict.
 Stereos are nice to haves, although many people use their phone and a portable speaker, we know.
 Umbrellas and pergolas, ice buckets, cruiser tables, benches and stools – this is all based on how large your bank account is and how big your backyard is.
 Cover lifters are popular too, that way you can just move a lever instead of heaving a cover each time.